 The face routing variants of geometric routing are designed to guarantee message delivery without incurring the message overhead associated with flooding.
-A source-destination line intersects a finite number of faces of a planar graph.
-Hence, if a message carries the coordinates of the source and destination nodes, the routing nodes may determine this intersection and switch the message from one face traversal to the next.
-This way the message reaches the destination by sequentially traversing these faces.
+A sourcedestination line intersects a finite number of faces of a planar graph.
+A message may reach the destination by sequentially traversing these faces.
 In the algorithms published thus far, the faces are traversed sequentially.
-GFG/GPSR [5, 14] combines greedy and face routing.
+GFG/GPSR [12, 13] combines greedy and face routing.
 Greedy routing is used for speed, and face routing helps to recover from local minima.
-Datta et al [7] propose a number of optimizations to face traversal.
-Kuhn et al [21, 22, 24] propose a worst case asymptotically optimal geometric routing algorithm GOAFR+.
-They compare the performance of multiple geometric routing algorithms and demonstrate that in the average case GOAFR+ also performs the best.
-Kim et al [16] discuss challenges of geometric routing.
-Frey and Stojmenovic [10] address some of these challenges and discuss different approaches to geometric routing.
-Stojmenovic [11] provides a comprehensive taxonomy of geometric routing algorithms.
+Datta et al [14] propose a number of optimizations to face traversal.
+Kuhn et al [15-17] propose a worst case asymptotically optimal geometric routing algorithms and demonstrate that in the average case GOAFR+ also performs the best.
+Kim et al [18] discuss challenges of geometric routing.
+Frey and Stojmenovic [19] address some of these challenges and discuss different approaches to geometric routing.
+Stojmenovic [20] provides a comprehensive taxonomy of geometric routing algorithms.

 One of the shortcomings of traditional geometric routing is the need to planarize the graph.
 This can be done effectively only for unit-disk graphs.
 However, a unit-disk graph is a poor approximation for most radio networks where radio propagation patterns are not as regular as assumed in unit-disk graphs.
-Some researchers [4, 23] explore a more realistic model of quasi unit disk graphs.
-Nesterenko and Vora [29] propose a technique of traversing voids in non-planar graphs similar to face traversal.
+Some researchers [21, 22] explore a more realistic model of quasi unit disk graphs.
+Nesterenko and Vora [23] propose a technique of traversing voids in non-planar graphs similar to face traversal.
 This traversal may be combined with greedy routing similar to GFG.
-Barrière et al [4], Kim et al [15], Leong et al [25], and Kuhn et al [23] propose alternative ways of performing geometric routing over non-planar graphs.
+Barrière et al [21], Kim et al [24], Leong et al [25], and Kuhn et al [22] propose alternative ways of performing geometric routing over non-planar graphs.

-Kuhn et al [21, 24] conduct extensive evaluation of geometric routing algorithms' performance.
+Kuhn et al [15, 17] conduct extensive evaluation of geometric routing algorithms' performance.
 They compare the ratio of the path selected by a routing algorithm to the optimal path depending on the graph density.
 Their findings indicate that at low and high density the performance of most algorithms, especially if combined with greedy routing, approaches optimal.
 In sparse graphs, due to the limited number of available routes, a geometric routing algorithm is bound to select a route that is close to optimal.
 In dense graphs, an algorithm nearly always runs in greedy mode which tends to select a nearly optimal route as well.
 Kuhn et al identified a critical density range between 3 and 7 nodes per unit-disk where the paths selected by geometric routing algorithms may substantially differ from the shortest paths and where performance optimization has the greatest impact.